 What about us?
 Would you think the same if the victim was your wife?

 There are millions of cases where no justice is served

 It’s time we stand up together; give them what they deserved

 It’s time we survivors stop feeling embarrassed and full of shame,

 It is absolutely not our fault, we are not to blame,

 Victim blaming is a myth people need to escape,

 The bottom line is, only rapists cause rape.

 Note: This was written in response to news articles that tend to blame the survivor rather than the person who committed the attack.
 It discourages survivors from speaking about their story for fear of being blamed.
-Although these are extreme cases, a sexual attack seems to be less of the rapists fault if the woman was alone, wearing a short skirt, had consumed alcohol, didn’t run/scream or has had sex a few times before.
-It especially saddens me that often the impacts of sexual violence are over looked in favour of the perpetrators life if they are a high achieving student.
+Although these are extreme cases, a sexual attack seems to be less of the rapist's fault if the woman was alone, wearing a short skirt, had consumed alcohol, didn’t run/scream, or has had sex a few times before.
+It especially saddens me that often the impacts of sexual violence are overlooked in favour of the perpetrators life if they are a high-achieving student.
 The aim was to show in some extreme cases where people are most likely to blame females, that it is still never her fault.
-Only the person who decided to commit the crime.
+Only that of the person who decided to commit the crime.